 Many times your story is told better through your ideas.
-Reading we did this, and then that happened then we did this for a five year period can be a long read and you can lose your reader mid-way.
+Reading through paragraphs and chapters that detail, “we did this, and then that happened then we did this” for a five year period can be a long read and you can lose your reader mid-way.

 Find the main points and string the story along.

 4. Create the hooks: Business books need to be exciting, or they will lose the interest of the reader faster than boring fiction.
 Hence, I truly believe in the value of hooks.
 Every chapter ad preferably every subsection should start with a hook to drive curiosity and entice the reader onwards.
 Some unused anecdotes can also become your hooks.
 Remembering that this step comes much later in the writing process will stop you from throwing the earlier attempts out of the window.

 5. Review and revise: Reviews help polish your book to perfection.
 Don’t slack on them.
 By all means, show it to friends and family but don’t be swayed by all opinions because this book has to be your voice, you can’t please all.
 Your revisions need to feel right to you.
 Enjoy the process of revising but don’t get stuck on it.

 If all this seems hard work and it definitely is, then you can always take the help of an experienced ghostwriter to help you.
 They will write it for you (in fact I too have ghostwritten books for businesses and professionals) but do remember that ghostwriting requires an extremely collaborative approach and you need to set aside time for discussion and brainstorming.